nullism/bqb/README.md

 ## Custom Arguments

 The `ArgumentFormatter` interface allows custom conversions of arguments.
-For example:
+The only implementation is a single method: `Format() interface{}`.

+Example:

 ```golang
 import (